MicrosoftDocs/windows-powershell-docs/docset/windows/appvclient/send-appvclientreport.md

 ### Example 1: Send data to previously configured location
 ```
 PS C:\> Send-AppVClientReport
-The Application Virtualization Client Report was sent sucessfully
+The Application Virtualization Client Report was sent successfully
 ```

 This command sends the data to the location that is configured in the client and does not delete the data after it is sent.